Jeffin03/IT-Project/README.md

 - [Technologies Used](#technologies-used)
 - [Contributors](#contributors)
 - [License](#license)

-## Overview
-This project was developed as a part of a semester project for the "Internet Technologies" course.
-It focuses on using HTML frames and framesets to create a web-based application for Issac's School of Music.

 ## Description
 The project demonstrates the use of HTML frames and framesets to create a structured web application for Issac's School of Music.
 It includes features such as: